 Limited Share Recycling Provisions.
 Subject to certain exceptions described in the 2023 Plan, if any award granted under the 2023 Plan (in whole or in part) is canceled or forfeited, expires, is settled for cash, or is unearned, the shares of Common Stock subject to such award will, to the extent of such cancellation, forfeiture, expiration, cash settlement or unearned amount, again be available under the 2023 Plan.
-Additionally, if on or after the effective date of the 2023 Plan, any shares of Common Stock subject to an award granted under the Predecessor Plan are forfeited, or an award granted under the Predecessor Plan (in whole or in part) is cancelled or forfeited, expires, is settled in cash, or is unearned, the shares of Common Stock subject to such award will, to the extent of such cancellation, forfeiture, expiration, cash settlement or unearned amount, be available for awards under the 2023 Plan.
+Additionally, if on or after the effective date of the 2023 Plan, any shares of Common Stock subject to an award granted under the Predecessor Plan (in whole or in part) is cancelled or forfeited, expires, is settled in cash, or is unearned, the shares of Common Stock subject to such award will, to the extent of such cancellation, forfeiture, expiration, cash settlement or unearned amount, be available for awards under the 2023 Plan.
 Notwithstanding anything else in the 2023 Plan, the following share recycling rules apply under the 2023 Plan: